Getting Started with cloudtaser on GKE¶

 Ensure you have the following tools installed and configured:

-kubectlaccess gcloudCLI authenticated with your projecthelmv3.x installedcloudtaserCLI installed (CLI Reference)- An EU-hosted OpenBao or HashiCorp Vault instance (or deploy one in Step 1)
+kubectlaccess gcloudCLI authenticated with your projecthelmv3.x installedcloudtaser-cliinstalled (CLI Reference)- An EU-hosted OpenBao (also compatible with HashiCorp Vault) instance (or deploy one in Step 1)

-Step 1: Deploy OpenBao in an EU Region¶
+Step 1: Deploy the Secret Store in an EU Region¶

-CloudTaser requires a vault instance hosted in the EU.
+cloudtaser requires an EU-hosted secret store - today, OpenBao or HashiCorp Vault (other backends are on the roadmap; see the backend architecture overview).
 This is fundamental to the sovereignty guarantee: secrets never leave EU jurisdiction.

 Jurisdiction matters

-The vault instance must run in an EU region.
+The secret-store instance must run in an EU region.
 Deploying outside the EU undermines the entire sovereignty model.
 Choose a region such as europe-west1 (Belgium), europe-west3 (Frankfurt), or europe-west4 (Netherlands).

 Deploy OpenBao on a VM or Kubernetes cluster in an EU region: